enthought/ets/docs/source/eeps/eep-3.rst

 - ``l:x`` becomes ``l:items:x``

 and in addition gain the ability to add more nuanced observations such as ``l.items:x`` or ``l:items.x``, if desired.
+To support this, it we might need to add an ``items`` property to trait list objects that returns the list.

 We keep the ability to observe to multiple different trait patterns using ``[...,...]`` to observe based on the existence of metadata using '+', and to specify recursive patterns using '*'.

 We may drop the ability to observe based on the absence of metadata, and matching prefixes; on the other hand it may be simpler to keep support.

 To support the new language, we also want a way to programatically generate pattens as an intermediate form.
 This intermediate language has the potential to be more powerful than the text version (eg. by specifying more powerful metadata matches):

 * ``l.index.x`` -> ``obs('l', obs('items', 'x'))``
 * ``l:index:x`` -> ``obs('l', obs('items', 'x', quiet=True), quiet=True)``